Your Child's Significant Other and the Holiday Photo Card DilemmaMarlene Kern Fischer

-I was in a card store a few days ago and saw a shelf lined with boxes of Valentine’s Day cards.
-There were Teenage Mutant Ninja Turtle, Star Wars and superhero cards among the many others, and I was reminded of the years when I stood there with my sons, waiting for them to choose which cards they wanted to hand out to their classmates.
+I remember going into a card store last February and seeing a shelf lined with boxes of Valentine’s Day cards.
+There were Teenage Mutant Ninja Turtles, Star Wars and superhero cards among the many others, and I was carried back to the years when I stood there with my sons, waiting for them to choose which cards they wanted to hand out to their classmates.

 My boys are (mostly) grown now and, although I sometimes miss no longer being able to do things like Valentine’s projects together, there are so many things I like (and even prefer) about parenting older children.